LugoBlogger/AK-201-426-data-science/README.md

 This tutorial follows from GitHub documentation on [Generate new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and
 [Add a new SSH key to GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 We assume that you never create any SSH key before.
-If you have, you should follow the complete procedures
+If you already have the key, we suggest that you should make a new one.

 - Open Git Bash and type the following configuration.
 You should replace the email address with your GitHub email address